Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Acknowledgements

 \section{Acknowledgements}

-I thank Jim Fuller, Dong Lai, and Yanqin Wu for helpful conversations.
-I gratefully acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference \#CITA 490888-16].
+I thank the reviewer for useful comments that significantly improved the quality of the paper.
+I also thank Jim Fuller, Dong Lai, and Yanqin Wu for helpful conversations.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference \#CITA 490888-16].